On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-\paramini{Evidence for Feige's hypothesis:} A closely related problem is refuting the satisfiability of a random $k$-SAT formula (with no planting), a problem conjectured to be hard by Feige \cite{feige2002relations}.
+A closely related problem is refuting the satisfiability of a random $k$-SAT formula (with no planting), a problem conjectured to be hard by Feige \cite{feige2002relations}.
 A refutation algorithm takes a $k$-SAT formula $\Phi$ as an input and returns either SAT or UNSAT.
-If $\Phi$ is satisfiable, the algorithm always returns SAT and for $\Phi$ drawn uniformly at random from all $k$-SAT formulae of $n$ variables and $m$ clauses the algorithm must return UNSAT with probability at least $2/3$.
-For this refutation problem, an instance becomes unsatisfiable w.h.p.~after $O(n)$ clauses, but algorithmic bounds are as high as those for finding a planted assignment under the noisy XOR distribution: for even $k$ \cite{friedman2005recognizing, coja2004techniques, han2009note} and $k=3$ \cite{goerdt2003recognizing, feige2004easily}, $n^{k/2}$ clauses suffice, while for odd $k \ge 5$, the current best algorithms require $n^{\lceil k/2 \rceil}$ clauses.
+If $\Phi$ is satisfiable, the algorithm always returns SAT and for $\Phi$ drawn uniformly at random from all $k$-SAT formulas of $n$ variables and $m$ clauses the algorithm must return UNSAT with probability at least $2/3$.
+For this refutation problem, an instance becomes unsatisfiable w.h.p.~after $O(n)$ clauses, but algorithmic bounds are as high as those for finding a planted assignment under the noisy XOR distribution: $O(n^{k/2})$ clauses suffice\cite{friedman2005recognizing, coja2004techniques, han2009note, goerdt2003recognizing, feige2004easily, AllenOW15}.

 To relate this problem to our lower bounds we define an equivalent distributional version of the problem.
 In this version the input formula is obtained by sampling $m$ i.i.d. clauses from some unknown distribution $D$ over clauses.
 The goal is to say UNSAT (with probability at least $2/3$) when clauses are sampled from the uniform distribution and to say SAT for every distribution supported on simultaneously satisfiable clauses.